varnish/Varnish-Book/varnish_book.rst

 The Parent Process: The Manager ...............................

-The *Manager* process is owened by the root user, and its main functions are:
+The *Manager* process is owned by the root user, and its main functions are:

 - apply configuration changes (from VCL files and parameters)
 - compile VCL